jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

 - anniversary re-issues / reprints: some papers are reprinted after X years.
 Happens rarely, but they do exist.
 It happens more often when you include *books* in your library. *Editions* of books would, as far as I'm concerned, fall under the 'revisions/updates' type.
 - amalgam/extract: sometimes papers are published in two versions: a short and a long one.
 Some papers are also *incorporated* into other papers, not just referenced, but re-used/quoted almost entirely, while other content is added.
 This goes beyond a mere 'update'.
 - *plagiaat*: we now get into the more shady corners: some papers are copied or rephrased by others to make the publishing count ends meet.
 Plagiarism.
 - *retractions*: that's a special kind of update, not really a *duplicate* per se, but more an *overriding* relationship.
-Remember our beautiful doctor who invented the pro-vegan argument of more aggression in meat-eating peeople while waiting for his train.
+Remember our beautiful doctor who invented the pro-vegan argument of more aggression in meat-eating people while waiting for his train.
 Then the bugger went on to write a book about his life, earning yet more kudos.
 (I'm proud to be Dutch!)

 and when we veer a little off from true duplicates that way, there's also: